sadman-rx/UniNex/README.md

 ## Feedback and Support

-For any issues, suggestions, or support, please contact us at uninex.support@university.edu.
+For any issues, suggestions, or support, please contact us at sadmanhossainwork@gmail.com.

 Thank you for choosing UniNex to empower the United International University community!